-There are several methodologies used to manage software builds, and each of these methodologies can be useful.
-While the methodology has an important role to play in building an application, project management is just as crucial to a project’s success.
+While the methodology is important to app development, project management is just as crucial to a build’s success.
 In this post, we share our perspective on why project management for app development matters and the project management essentials that we use to produce top-quality apps on time and on budget.

 Why Project Management for App Development Matters